chainspace/docs/content/500-developer-documentation.md

 ## Client development

-TODO: we have clients already for XYZ langs, more would be nice.
-Here's how.
+We currently have a Chainspace client for JavaScript.
+More would be nice.